QIWI-API/payments-docs/_merchant-form_en.html.md

 Use this method when Apple Pay payment token is decrypted on your side.

-To provide payment data to QIWI, send in API request [Payment](#payments) `paymentMethod` JSON-object containing fields:
+To provide payment data to QIWI, specify in the API [Payment request](#payments) body the `paymentMethod` JSON-object with the following parameters:

-* `"type": "CARD"`;
+* `type` — always `CARD`;
-* data from decrypted APple Pay token:
+* data from decrypted Apple Pay payment token:
    * PAN in `"pan"` field;
    * expiration date in `MM/YY` format in `"expiryDate"` field;
-* `external3dSec` JSON-object containing 3-D Secure data from Apple:
+* `external3dSec` JSON-object with information from decrypted Apple Pay payment token:
-   * `type` — `APPLE_PAY` always;
+   * `type` — always `APPLE_PAY`;
    * `onlinePaymentCryptogram` — content of `onlinePaymentCryptogram` field from the decrypted Apple Pay payment token (Base64-encoded string);
-   * `eci` — ECI indicator.
+   * `eciIndicator` — ECI indicator.
 It must be transmitted if the `eciIndicator` field is received in Apple Pay payment token.
 Otherwise, don't pass the option.

 ## Google Pay {#merchant-form-googlepay}

 Payments from Visa and MasterCard payment cards are supported for Google Pay™ method.

+To add Google Pay™ payment method to the Merchant Payment Form, contact your Support manager.

-Google Pay™ method integration into merchant's Payment Form consists of the following steps:
+Steps for Google Pay™ method integration into merchant's Payment Form:

 1. Implement the requirements of [Google Pay™ WEB](https://developers.google.com/pay/api/web) for accepting encrypted payment data.
 Check [Integration checklist for Google Pay™ integration on web-sites](https://developers.google.com/pay/api/web/guides/test-and-deploy/integration-checklist) and [Google Pay™ brand guidelines for web-sites](https://developers.google.com/pay/api/web/guides/brand-guidelines).
 2. To integrate, you need to comply with the data sending requirements: